 The Global Seed Vault in Svalbald, Norway is arguably one of the most important facilities in the world, holding nearly a million samples of the world’s food seeds.
 Come see how this facility supports the world-wide movement to protect seed species from around the globe to help ensure future food security.

 Saving seeds at home?
-These are my seed storage tips and routine for keeping the process organized.
+These are my tips for categorizing and storing seeds.

 As a gardener you may have an interest in seed saving for your vegetable garden.
 It’s a simple, free way to gather seeds for planting crops the following year.

-A common example is keeping heirloom veggie seeds, year after year.
+A common example is keeping open-pollinated, heirloom veggie seeds, year after year.

 But what if disaster strikes and your seed collection is destroyed?